-The Dormant Assets Scheme (the Scheme) was first established in 2011 through the Dormant Bank and Building Society Accounts Act 2008 as a voluntary scheme for UK banks and building societies.
+The Dormant Assets Scheme (the Scheme) was first established in 2011 through the Dormant Bank and Building Society Accounts Act 2008.
+It is a voluntary scheme for UK banks and building societies.

-Banks and building societies who choose to participate need to demonstrate that they have made extensive efforts to trace the original owners and reunite them with their money.
+Banks and building societies that choose to participate need to make extensive efforts to trace the original owners and reunite them with their money.

-Having done so, they can transfer the value of dormant assets to Reclaim Fund Ltd (RFL), the operator of the Scheme.
+If their efforts have been unsuccessful, they can transfer the value of dormant assets to Reclaim Fund Ltd (RFL), the operator of the Scheme.

-RFL invests some of this money to ensure that people can always be reunited with their assets, at any point in the future.
+RFL reserves and invests some of this money to ensure that people can always be reunited with their assets, at any point in the future.

 The remainder is released to fund vital social and environmental initiatives across the UK.

-Over the past 11 years, over 40 banks and building societies have joined the Scheme, and transferred £1.98bn in dormant assets, of which £982m has been distributed to good causes.
+Over the past 13 years, over 50 firms have joined the Scheme, and transferred £1.98bn in dormant assets, of which £982m has been distributed to good causes.